 Everybody would like to have money; but who enjoys giving it away?
-Now more than ever, I notice confusion of the actual role of money.
-I see lots of people who dread spending money.
-Rarely do I notice a person appreciating the process of exchanging money for things; as if money itself was wealth.
+Now more than ever, I notice confusion of the actual role of money; lots of people dread spending money.
+Rarely do I notice a person appreciating the process of exchanging money for things; as if money itself is wealth.

 More often than not, we’re people who are more focused on the bill, than what we’ve purchased.
 Instead of expressing gratitude for the roof over our head that we’re able to afford, we get upset that it’s time to exchange the numbers we’ve collected in our bank computer for it; like the paper is worth more than the warm, dry, peaceful living space.

-As our income increases, so does the significance of the role of money and power of our spending habits; and that’s what governs how much we have left over.
+As our income increases, so does the significance of the role of money, and the power of our spending habits; and that’s what governs how much we have left over.

 So, if we want to become wealthy, financially independent, or even financially free, we need to become financially educated.